janaom/GCP-DE-project-uber-etl-pipeline/README.md

 - Cloud Storage 🪣 to store and manage the trip record data

+- Compute Engine 💽 to host and run the Mage

 - Mage 🧙‍♂️ for Extract, Transform, Load (ETL) processes

 - BigQuery 🔍 as our data warehouse for storing and querying the transformed trip record data